I'm Adam M. Smith, computer scientist, design researcher, and software

 legitimize self-teaching outside of established institutions.

-Teaching assistantships: introduction to computer
+as Teaching Assistant: introduction to computer

 graphics; scientific visualization and computer animation; game engine